Brisingida: Description

-These starfish have between 6 to 18 long, attenuated arms which they use for suspension feeding.
+These starfish have between 6 and 16 long, attenuated arms which they use for suspension feeding.
 Other characteristics include a single series of marginals, a fused ring of disc plates, the lack of actinal plates, a spool-like ambulacral column, reduced abactinal plates, and crossed pedicellariae.
-They are 40 times the size of disk radius and have 7-20 flexible spiny arms.
+They are 40 times the size of disk radius and have 7–20 flexible spiny arms.

 Distribution

 Brisingida occur in a number of deep-sea locations, particularly in the Caribbean and New Zealand.